 4. Lotte World Tower

-Inside the tower are offices, luxury residences, and a hotel.
+Inside the tower are offices, luxury residences, and the SIGNIEL SEOUL luxury hotel.
 There's also the Lotte World Aquarium, the Lotte Museum of Art, and an enormous shopping mall.
-The tower is home to a concert hall and a state-of-the-art, 21-screen MoviePlex with the world's largest movie screen.
+The tower is home to the Lotte Concert Hall and the Lotte Cinema, a state-of-the-art, 21-screen MoviePlex with the world's largest movie screen.

 Address: Songpa-gu, Jamsil 6(yuk)-dong, Olympic-ro, 300, Seoul